tlhutch/test-playbooks/docs/test_plans/features/36_workflow_approval_notifications.md

 ### Edge cases
 - [ ] Confirm that the option for enabling approval notifications is not available for any tower resource apart from a workflow and organization eg: normal job, project
+- [ ] Confirm notifications on "any" event